 How to Be a Math Genius is the best, most useful and most fun book on this list.
 It is loaded with information made accessible for young minds through asides, illustrations, and real-life and historical examples.
 There are activities, puzzles and brain twisters, even science experiments that use math.
 The text encourages kids to think outside the box and to see math in the world around them, not just on a worksheet in front of them.
 Is that a glowing enough review?

 101 Things Everyone Should Know About Math.
 From the title, you might expect this book to be a series of facts.
 However, each "thing you should know" is actually presented in the form of a math word problem.
 These questions are divided into topics like "health and food", "travel" "nature, music and art."
 I like how this format encourages kids to think about math as it is applied in real life situations.
 After all, math is everywhere.
 Diagrams and illustrations help kids visualize the concepts.
 The first half of the book contains the questions and the second half is devoted to explaining the answers.
 I'm not a homeschooler, but I imagine this book would be extremely useful to those parents.
-Also available as an ebook.

 G Is for Googol: A Math Alphabet Book.
-After reading this book, Kiddo tried very hard to explain to me how binary numbers are formed.
+After reading this book, my son tried very hard to explain to me how binary numbers are formed.
 I'm sure his explanation was spot on, but I still couldn't wrap my head around what he was saying.
 As you have already deduced from the title (because you, too, are a genius) this book contains a math term for each letter of the alphabet.
 This book is filled with in-depth information and unless you have a math-crazed kid, I suggest it for ages 8 (at least!) and up.

 You Can Count on Monsters: The First 100 Numbers and Their Characters.
 This was one of the first math books my son read.
 It's a visual accounting of numbers based on their prime factor.
 (I really hope I am getting all this lingo correct!)
 Each page consists simply of a number and its corresponding illustration.
-I credit this book for Kiddo’s marvelous memorization of prime numbers.

 Algebra and Geometry is part of a series of science books on a wide range of topics.
 Mathematical elements are characters who introduce themselves and describe how they perform their functions.
 Personally, I didn't really like the style of this book but my son liked it a lot and I defer to him in all things mathematics.
 However, I can see how the book is appealing to kids and may make math fun for kids who are struggling.

 I Wish I Knew That: Math: Cool Stuff You Need to Know.
 I was surprised to find this was published by Reader's Digest.
 My experience with Reader's Digest consists of flipping through their tiny little magazine at my grandparent's home when I was a kid.
 There was nothing in their home to read but the Bible and Reader's Digest!
 Author Goldsmith has condensed a lot of ideas into short, easily digestible (had to get that in there) trivia bits.
 It's not an in-depth book by any means, but fun to skim through.
 I recommend it for your library card.
-If you want to invest in a book for your kids pick another one.
-Also available as an ebook.